How many levels are in Maslow's Hierarchy of Needs?

 Study for the IFSAC Fire Instructor I Certification Exam.
 Master key concepts with multiple-choice questions and detailed explanations.
 Prepare effectively for your certification!

-Maslow's Hierarchy of Needs is structured with five distinct levels, which serve as a framework for understanding human motivation and development.
-The levels, from the most basic needs to the highest aspirations, are physiological needs, safety needs, love and belongingness needs, esteem needs, and self-actualization needs.
+Maslow's Hierarchy of Needs consists of five distinct levels, which provide a framework for understanding human motivation and behavior.
+These levels, arranged in a pyramid structure, begin with the most basic physiological needs at the base and progress through higher levels of psychological and self-fulfilling needs.

 Subscribe